calebstein1/amphora/README.md

 ## Building

+Amphora uses CMake and vcpkg to build and manage dependencies.
+You'll need to ensure that vcpkg is installed somewhere on your system and that the `VCPKG_ROOT` environment variable is set properly.
-Amphora uses CMake to build, all you need to do is add any new files to `add_executable` in `src/CmakeLists.txt`, then run the following commands in the project root:
+Once that's done, all you'll need to do is add any new files to `add_executable` in `src/CmakeLists.txt`, then you're ready to build your game!

+### *nix (MacOS, Linux)

+On *nix systems, you can build from the command line using the following commands.
+GCC and Clang are both supported, as are x86-64 and arm64 architectures.

 ```
 mkdir -p build && cd build